Body Shape Guide

 What is the difference between pear and hourglass body shape?

-Both have a defined waist and hips wider than the waist.
-The key difference is the bust: hourglass has bust and hips close in measurement (balanced).
-Pear has hips clearly wider than the bust.
-If your hips are significantly larger than your bust, it is pear — not hourglass.
+Both have wider hips than waist.
+Hourglass has bust and hips balanced (similar size) with a clearly defined waist.
+Pear has hips noticeably wider than bust — the upper body is narrower.
+If your bust is much smaller than your hips, it is pear not hourglass.

 What is a soft pear body shape?